 Our lawyers are experienced in brain injuries and we understand.

 Having the best personal injury team in place is so important.
-Knowing what evidence to gather is extremely important when it comes to determining maximum compensation; whether it be traumatic brain injury, a moderate brain injury or a mild brain injury.
+Knowing what evidence to gather is extremely important when it comes to determining maximum compensation; whether it be a traumatic brain injury, a moderate brain injury, or a mild brain injury.
 Over the years, we have established relationships with some of the best Ontario brain injury specialists.
-As some of the best injury lawyers in Ottawa, we understand the pain, sadness and frustration involved with a brain injury; not only for the accident victim, but also for their family and friends as well.
+As some of the best injury lawyers in Ottawa, we understand the pain, sadness, and frustration involved with a brain injury; not only for the accident victim but also for their family and friends as well.
 We are here to help with the difficulties and frustrations one faces not only physically and emotionally but financially as well.
 Since 1999, we have helped hundreds of Ontario accident victims get the help and support they needed, and we are here to help you rebuild your life.

 Contact our lawyers for a free consultation.

-We understand the difficulties, the time commitments, mood changes and frustrations that our personal injury clients are suffering.
+We understand the difficulties, the time commitments, mood changes, and frustrations that our personal injury clients are suffering.
 Contact us free of charge to discuss how we can help you get the compensation and care you need to rebuild and start enjoying a comfortable quality of life.

 We are Ottawa personal injury lawyers who understand, who care, who are here to help and our track record proves it.

 - There are 56,000 traumatic brain injuries occurring yearly.

 - 36,000 accident victims suffer an injury that requires hospitalization; of these, 2,500 will die.
 9,000 accident victims will require long-term rehabilitation; 6,000 of these will live with a permanent disability.